nuxt/image/docs/pages/en/4.providers/ipx.md

   title: IPX
 ---

-Nuxt Image comes with a preconfigured instance of [ipx](/providers/ipx), an open source, self-hosted image optimizer based on [sharp](https://github.com/lovell/sharp).
+Nuxt Image comes with a preconfigured instance of [ipx](https://github.com/unjs/ipx).
+An open source, self-hosted image optimizer based on [sharp](https://github.com/lovell/sharp).

-## Self-hosting `ipx` in production
+## Using `ipx` in production

 :::alert{type="info"}
-  Consider using a CDN instead if you are planning to use images in a high load production and using another provider is not suitable.
+  You don't need to follow this section if using `target: 'static'`.
+  Use IPX self-hosting image optimizer otherwise, consider using CDN providers for production.
 :::

+### Runtime Module

+Just add `@nuxt/image` to `modules` (instead of `buildModules`) in `nuxt.config`.
+This will ensure that the `/_ipx` endpoint continues to work in production.

+### Alternative: serverMiddleware

+If you have an advanced use case, you may instead create a custom server middleware that handles the `/_ipx` endpoint:

-### Add `ipx` dependency
+1. Add `ipx` as a dependency:

-You'll need to ensure that `ipx` is in your production dependencies.

 :::::code-group
-  ::::code-block{label="Yarn" active}
+  ::::code-block{label="yarn" active}

   ```bash
   yarn add ipx
   ```

   ::::
-  ::::code-block{label="NPM"}
+  ::::code-block{label="mpm"}

   ```bash
   npm install ipx